-- No mutation detected on APC gene testing, if performed, AND - Diagnostic Testing for Symptomatic Individuals: - Clinical findings: - At least 10 cumulative adenomas, or - At least two adenomas, AND - At least 5 serrated polyps proximal to the sigmoid colon (2 or more of >10mm), or - > 20 serrated polyps of any size, but distributed throughout the colon, AND - Recessive pattern of inheritance (e.g. family history positive for only an affected sibling), OR - Testing for Presymptomatic/Asymptomatic Individuals: - Reproductive partner of a person with MAP (to determine if children at risk), AND - Rendering laboratory is a qualified provider of service per the Health Plan policy.
+- At least two adenomas, AND - At least 5 serrated polyps proximal to the sigmoid colon (2 or more of >10mm), or - > 20 serrated polyps of any size, but distributed throughout the colon, AND - Recessive pattern of inheritance (e.g. family history positive for only an affected sibling), OR - Testing for Presymptomatic/Asymptomatic Individuals: - Reproductive partner of a person with MAP-associated mutation(s) (to determine if children at risk), AND - Rendering laboratory is a qualified provider of service per the Health Plan policy.